Pediatric Orthopedics in Nagpur

 - Scoliosis: Abnormal lateral curvature of the spine.

-- Leg Length Discrepancy: Significant difference in the lengths of the legs.
+- Leg Length Discrepancy: A Significant difference in the lengths of the legs.

 - Fractures: Broken bones resulting from falls, sports injuries, or accidents.